 Postgraduate Diploma in Diabetes

-Delivered over one year, the online part time distance learning Postgraduate Diploma in Diabetes course is specially developed for busy health professionals.
-The online diabetes course is designed to be practical and clinically focused.
-The successful completion of this course will enable graduates to have:
+This diploma in diabetes online course is specially developed for busy health professionals and is practical and clinically focused.
+The successful completion of this flexible and economical course will enable you to have:

-- A greater understanding of the multidisciplinary approach to the care of people with Diabetes.
+- A greater understanding of the multidisciplinary approach to the care of people with diabetes.

-- A greater confidence and understanding of the management of people with Diabetes through case studies and discussion.
+- A greater confidence and understanding of the management of people with diabetes through case studies and discussion.

 - Improved critical analysis of published data and data interpretation.

 As a healthcare professional, you can make a significant impact by improving your knowledge and skills to allow you to confidently diagnose, manage and prevent diabetes by completing our competitive diploma in diabetes.